sciZer0/7/c/README.md

 In my opinion,

-the New Formula for Force is the true Newton's Formula for Force that he implyed.
+the New Formula for Force is exactly the true Newton's Formula for Force that he implyed.

 --